SnoBoarder/Sudoku-Solver/README.md

 - Provide an output for the Sudoku board based on the input
 - Provide a submit button to trigger displaying the output
 - Provide a history screen that will show all previous inputs and outputs of Sudoku Boards
+- Provide a play button to allow the user to play more Sudoku games
+- Provide a share button to allow the user to send the answers through a messenger

 More features will be defined here as